Forex technical analysis and forecast: Major, equities and commodities

 USD/JPY, “US Dollar vs Japanese Yen”

-USDJPY has finished another correctional wave at 115.85; right now, it is consolidating there.
-Possibly, the pair may break the range downwards and continue trading within the downtrend to reach or even break 115.23.
-Later, the market may continue falling with the target at 114.40.
+USDJPY has formed a new consolidation range around 115.80.
+Possibly, the pair may expand the range up to 116.21.
+Later, the market may resume trading downwards to break 115.44 and then continue trading within the downtrend with the target at 114.66.

 USD/CHF, “US Dollar vs Swiss Franc”

-Having completed the ascending wave at 0.9300, USDCHF is consolidating there.
-Today, the pair may break the range to the downside and resume trading downwards with the target at 0.9222.
+Having completed the descending wave at 0.9245 along with the ascending structure towards 0.9282, USDCHF is expected to resume trading upwards with the target at 0.9244.

 AUD/USD, “Australian Dollar vs US Dollar”

-After rebounding from 124.67, Brent continues trading upwards to reach 137.77.
-Later, the market may correct to return to 124.67 and then form one more ascending structure with the target at 154.50.
+Brent has completed the correction at 111.55.
+Possibly, the asset may continue the pullback down to 111.00 and then resume trading upwards to break 135.55.
+Later, the market may form one more ascending structure with the target at 166.15.

 XAU/USD, “Gold vs US Dollar”

-Gold has completed the ascending wave at 2070.40.
-Today, the metal may correct down to 2012.90 and then form one more ascending structure with the target at 2112.30.
+Gold is correcting towards 1965.00.
+After that, the instrument may form one more ascending structure to break 2093.00 and then continue growing with the target at 2145.00.

 S&P 500

-The S&P index is trading to rebound from 4236.0 and may later resume falling towards 4070.6.
-After that, the instrument may correct to return to 4236.0 and then form a new descending structure with the target at 3850.0.
+The S&P index is correcting towards 4316.6 and may later resume falling towards 4070.6.
+After that, the instrument may form one more ascending structure with the target at 4423.3.

 Before you enter foreign exchange and stock markets, you have to remember that trading currencies and other investment products is trading in nature and always involves a considerable risk.
 As a result of various financial fluctuations, you may not only significantly increase your capital, but also lose it completely.
 Therefore, our clients have to assure RoboForex that they understand all the possible consequences of such risks, they know all the specifics, rules and regulations governing the use of investment products, including corporate events, resulting in the change of underlying assets.
 Client understands that there are special risks and features that affect prices, exchange rates and investment products.